 For the purpose of the study of young people's information behavior, Shenton and Dixon define information need as "the desire or necessity to acquire the intellectual material required by a person to ease, resolve or otherwise address a situation arising in his or her life."
 In this context, information is "perceived to include facts, interpretations, advice, and opinions".
 However, information needs are not observable directly, as they exist only inside of a person's head.
 This is why information needs can be elicited only by a person reporting on his/her needs and may stay out of a researcher's reach if a person is unconscious of his/her needs, or is not able or not willing to articulate them.
 Many authors point out the fact that people are not necessarily conscious of their information needs.
-Information need can be delitescent or dormant, as noted by Nicholas.
-Shenton and Dixon identify two major problems for those who investigate youth information needs: the first one originates from the difficulty of defining information need as a research subject, the second problem lays in the difficulty of finding a suitable strategy to explore information needs.
+Information need can be delitescent or dormant, as noted by Cronin, unconscious and unexpressed, as noted by Taylor, and unrecognized, as noted by Nicholas.
+Research shenton and Dixon identify two major problems for those who investigate youth information needs: the first one originates from the difficulty of defining information need as a research subject, the second problem lays in the difficulty of finding a suitable strategy to explore information needs.
 This is why information needs researchers face many challenges.